CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 The Perl implementation is the direct wrapper around the main module.
 The Python implementation exists for interoperability and calls the Perl conversion layer through an internal JSON bridge, so the core conversion logic still lives in Perl.

-Client applications in JavaScript can consume the same HTTP API without needing a dedicated JavaScript server wrapper.
+Client applications in JavaScript can consume the same REST API without needing a dedicated JavaScript server wrapper.

 ## Deployment note

 This API is intended to run on a machine where `Convert-Pheno` and its dependencies are already installed.
 In practice, the containerized setup is the easiest way to expose it as a local service.
+The Perl/Mojolicious wrapper is configured for HTTPS when run with `hypnotoad`, while the Python/FastAPI wrapper is typically served over plain HTTP in local `uvicorn` examples unless TLS is added explicitly or terminated upstream.

 See: